SERVICE / WEB DEVELOPMENT / AI AUTOMATION

-Voice and chat AI agents wired into the systems your team already uses.
+AI consulting, automation, and agents wired into the systems your team already uses.

 WHERE IT BREAKS

-The team is doing agent work by hand because the agent does not exist yet.
+The team is doing automation work by hand because the system does not exist yet.

-Most agent engagements start the same way.
-The team has the repeat-work pattern, has the script in their head, has the integration list, and has been pricing the agent off and on for six months.
-The work stays manual.
+Most AI automation work starts the same way.
+The team has the repeat-work pattern, the script in their head, the tools already in place, and a rough idea of what AI could handle.
+But without a scoped workflow and integration plan, the work stays manual.

 • After-hours calls go to voicemail or walk to a competitor.